 Northwest Maritime Center

-A nice place if you’re interested in learning about boats.
+An excellent place for those interested in learning about boats.
 There are craftsmen working on restoring old wooden boats and the ambiance has a maritime feel to it.
+The Northwest Maritime Center participates people in the experience that’s traditional and modern maritime life together with sailing classes and a large boat building and repair facility.

 Historic Fire Bell Tower